grrlgeek/sql-docs/docs/relational-databases/clr-integration-data-access-in-process-ado-net/sql-server-in-process-specific-extensions-to-ado-net.md

 [!INCLUDE [SQL Server](../../includes/applies-to-version/sqlserver.md)]

 There are four main functional extensions to ADO.NET that are specifically for in-process use.
-The following articles will these extensions in detail.
+The following articles will cover these extensions in detail.

 ## In this section